-There has been all sorts of buzz lately about the Apple Cider Vinegar Diet, so we did some serious research and created a comprehensive review, examining the side effects, ingredients, clinical research and level of customer care.
-We also read through hundreds of dieter reviews and customer responses posted all over the internet.
+Why are people talking about the Apple Cider Vinegar Diet?
+We wanted to know so we did some serious research and created a comprehensive review, examining the side effects, ingredients, clinical facts and level of customer care.
+We also read through hundreds of dieter responses posted all over the internet.
 Finally, we condensed the facts and comments we found to give you the info you need.

 What You Need To Know

-The Apple Cider Vinegar Diet is basically pushed as a natural approach to weight management.
-The claimed benefits of this diet are; reduced appetite, better digestive health, a stronger immune system, lower blood glucose levels, a clearer complexion, lower cholesterol levels and lessened acid reflux symptoms.
-In order to follow this diet method, you simply consume one tablespoon of Apple Cider Vinegar about 30 minutes prior to each meal.
-The vinegar is added to eight ounces of water.
-It should help suppress your hunger so you eat a smaller meal.
+To start, the Apple Cider Vinegar Diet is basically pushed as a natural approach to weight management.
+Benefits claimed include reduced appetite, better digestive health, a stronger immune system, lower blood glucose levels, a clearer complexion, lower cholesterol levels and lessened acid reflux symptoms.
+In order to follow this method, you simply consume one tablespoon of apple cider vinegar about 30 minutes prior to each meal.
+You add it to eight ounces of water.

-This weight loss method has been around for many years.
-Apple Cider Vinegar is completely natural and it does contain B vitamins and amino acids.
+This weight-loss plan has been around for many years.
+The Apple Cider Vinegar Diet is completely natural and it does contain B vitamins and amino acids.
 Furthermore, you can purchase this vinegar in common grocery stores and supermarkets, but read on…